Updated for 2020!

 You may not want to visit a maze on a hot day but still enjoy fresh flowers so Melick’s Town Farm might be the option for you.
 At 170 Oldwick Rd, you can cut your own sunflowers.
 You can browse the flower patch and pay per stem.

 2020 Update: Contact farm to confirm flowers are in bloom.

 Stony Hill Farms, Chester

 Head to gorgeous Chester, NJ to enjoy 2.5 acres of beautiful sunflowers at the Sunflower Festival at Stony Hill Farms.
 One field is for pictures and walking around while the second field is for cutting your own sunflowers.
-Families can also enjoy other farm activities such as mazes, barnyard boardgames, live music and more.
+Families can also enjoy other farm activities such as live music, a playground and delicious homemade ice cream.

 Timberline Farms, Folsom

 Explore this 2 acre sunflower field in South Jersey!
 Timberline Farms is filled with over 30,000 sunflowers that your family can pick to bring home and share the sunshine.
 Tickets are $12 and children 4 and under are free.
 This is a working farm so wear comfortable clothes that can get dirty and be prepared there is no bathrooms or refreshments available to purchase.